 Students with their own insurance can consider the Campus Care Supplement for $175 per semester which provides coverage of basic primary care services on campus for no additional cost.

 There are several urgent care centers and hospital emergency rooms in the Boulder area for sudden illness or injury.

 For mental health crisis, students can call 9-1-1 if an immediate response is needed.
 Students can also call Counseling and Psychiatric Services at 303-492-6766 or 303-492-5654 and press "2" to speak with a mental health professional.

 Yes.
 The Apothecary at Wardenburg Health Center is a full-service pharmacy operated by registered pharmacists and student interns from the University of Colorado Denver School of Pharmacy.

-For general, non-serious colds, students can receive a free Cold Care Kit from Health Promotion with things like tissues, tea, and hand sanitizer.
+For general, non-serious colds, students can receive a free cold care supplies from Health Promotion with things like tissues, tea and hand sanitizer.